construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/gentle-technical-foundations/000100_epub_generation_dharma.md

    :chapters teachings})
 ```

-## The Aspiringly-Aspiringly-Sacred CSS of Contemplative Reading 🎨📖
+## The Aspiringly-Aspiringly-Aspiringly-Sacred CSS of Contemplative Reading 🎨📖

 Our epub styling honors the visual principles that support sustained contemplative reading rather than the harsh aesthetics that characterize most technical documentation.